inf3rno/mixin.js/README.md

 		//...
 	});

-Your can check whether an extension is enabled from your code with the `extensions.require(Function extendable, ...)`:
+You can check whether an extension is enabled from your code with the `extensions.require(Function extendable, ...)`:

 	define(["mixin"], function (Mixin){
 		Mixin.extensions.require(Function); //should throw Error if the Function.prototype extension is not enabled